timm/ish/README.md

 Here, I present together some of their most useful LISP tricks (plus a few of my own).
 Enjoy!

-Right now, `ISH` is just a bunch of cool little LISP tools.
-But the long term goal of this code is a DSL for applications that readily combine data mining with optimization.
+The long term goal of this code is a DSL for applications that readily combine data mining with optimization.

+But right now, `ISH` is just a bunch of cool little LISP tools.
 To help you understand it all, my code has no  huge monoliths.
 Instead: